ATTENTION RECOVERY COACHES

 THE UPCOMING 2017 SCHEDULE IS AS FOLLOWS:

-We need to have 10 registered students to hold the class.
+We MUST have a minimum of 10 students to conduct the class.

 Cost: $400 - A $100 deposit is required to register.

-PAYMENT PLANS ARE AVAILABLE.
+PAYMENT PLANS ARE AVAILABLE for the balance.
 Tuition can be paid by credit card.

 From the Office of Alcohol and Substance Abuse Services (OASAS)